hejiepn/massive_parallel_fir_filter/docs/exercises/ex4_slides.md

 **1 pipeline stage**
   - 0..2 transfers in flight
+  - latency: 0 cycle
-  - hold by slaves hols the *next* transfer
+  - hold by slaves holds the *next* transfer

 **1 read / 0 write pipeline stages**
   - used by SPSRAM